-Part 4: Offence and misconduct by official approving the use of land or erection buildings or contrary to the Act, a land use scheme or a restrictive condition of title or servitude registered against land
+Part 4: Misconduct by official approving the use of land or erection buildings or contrary to the Act, a land use scheme or a restrictive condition of title or servitude registered against land

-Offence and misconduct by official employed by organ of state who approves the erection of buildings or use of land without prior approval in terms of the Act
+Misconduct by official employed by organ of state who approves the erection of buildings or use of land without prior approval in terms of the Act

-101.(1) An official is guilty of an offence and misconduct -
+110.(1) An official is guilty of misconduct-

-(a) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land without municipal planning approval, if municipal planning approval is required in terms of this By-law;

-(b) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a provision of a land use scheme;

-(c) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a Municipality's decision for municipal planning approval as contemplated in section 54 or Municipal Planning Appeal Authority's decision contemplated in section 78;

-(d) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a restrictive condition of title or servitude; or

-(e) if the official certified that a condition of approval for municipal planning approval has been complied with, when it has not.

-(2) An official is guilty of an offence in terms of this section, irrespective of whether or not the official was aware that prior approval is required for the erection this of buildings in terms of this By-law.

-(3) An official who is guilty of an offence in terms of section is liable on conviction to a fine not exceeding R1 00 000 or to imprisonment for a period not exceeding 1 year or to both such a fine and such imprisonment.

-(4) An official who is guilty of misconduct under this section may be disciplined in accordance with the disciplinary code of the person's employer or the official's profession.

-(5) It is a defence for an official charged in terms of this section if it can be proven that the official acted in an emergency to save human life, property or the environment.
+- (a) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land without municipal planning approval, if municipal planning approval is required in terms of this By-law; - (b) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a provision of a land use scheme: - (c) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a Municipality's decision for municipal planning approval as contemplated in section 63 or Municipal Planning Appeal Authority's decision contemplated in section 85; - (d) when authorising the use of land, subdivision of land, consolidation of land, the establishment of a township, notarially tying adjacent land or erection of buildings on land contrary to a restrictive condition of title or servitude; or - (e) if the official certified that a condition of approval for municipal planning approval has been complied with, when it has not. - (2) An official is guilty of misconduct in terms of this section, irrespective of whether or not the official was aware that prior approval is required for the erection this of buildings in terms of this By-law. - (3) An official who is guilty of misconduct under this section may be disciplined in accordance with the disciplinary code of the person's employer or the official's profession. - (4) It is a defence for an official charged in terms of this section if it can be proven that the official acted in an emergency to save human life, property or the environment.